 There are no set meal plans with this service.
 Instead, you order meals individually.
 This offers extra flexibility and lets you choose the meals that suit you best.
 You’re not just limited to dinner either.
 Instead, there are some breakfast, lunch, and side dishes as well.
 The prices range depending on what you choose.
 For example, dinners are often between $12.95 and $14.95, while the other options are less expensive.

-The service offers bulk menu items as well, which range from $12.95 to $14.95 as well.
-These are simply one pound of various foods, such as grilled chicken, grass-fed ground beef, or riced broccoli and carrots.
-These offer a great way to bulk out your meals and get any extra macronutrients that you need.
+The service offers bulk menu items as well, which range from around $12 to $17.
+These are simply a serving of various foods, such as grilled chicken, grass-fed ground beef, or riced broccoli and carrots.
+You often get a pound of the food in question, but some of the servings are a little different.
+These menu items offer a great way to bulk out your meals and get any extra macronutrients that you need.

 Another interesting option is Eatology.
 This is a clean eating company, although they don’t rely on organic ingredients or on grass-fed meat.
 Instead, they simply refer to food as natural.
 The company does focus on paleo meals as well, which should mean more protein per meal than other styles.

 I’m highlighting this one because the meals come in two sizes – medium and large.
 The smaller seems fairly similar to what other companies offer, while the larger meal provides more protein.
 For example, the medium version of the Brazilian Chipotle Burrito Bowl offers 14 grams of protein per serving, while the large has 21 grams instead.